-6 Facts Aboot Doc Martens
+6 Facts About Doc Martens

 Aug 09, 2021

 Doc Martens, also called Dr. Martens or just simply Docs, is a British footwear brand.
 They are best known for their comfy, yellow stitched boots that symbolize social revolution.
 The boots gained popularity throughout the 1900s, and these days it’s practically impossible to go out without spotting a pair on someone’s feet.
+Some fun facts about these loud stompers below;

 1. Beginning from a broken ankle